 - Any IT pro knows about the pain of dealing with ActiveX controls.
 This one may not be necessary but there are not a whole lot of these files to run through (less than 10 on a normal install).

-This one did it for me.
+This re-register section did it for me.
 I guess there was an update somewhere that borked a few DLLs.

 Office Application Unable to Start Conclusion